ykchua1/Notes/gitnotes.md

 by adding objects and adding/updating references

 the purpose of the git staging area is to allow user to choose what modifications to commit

+to clone from github repos more quickly:
+	git clone --shallow: clone without the entire version history

+to see who edited each line:
+	git blame <file>